DelFly: Design challenges

-The design of autonomous, light-weight, less than 20 grams flapping wing MAVs poses challenges in various domains, including materials, electronics, control, aerodynamics, computer vision and artificial intelligence.
+The design of autonomous, low-mass, less than 20 grams flapping wing MAVs poses challenges in various domains, including materials, electronics, controls, aerodynamics, computer vision, and artificial intelligence.
 All these domains feed into each other.
-For example, studies on the design and aerodynamics of the wings have enhanced the efficiency of flight and the amount of generated lift.
-This allows for a larger payload to be taken on board, such as more onboard sensors and processing.
-In turn, such onboard processing can be used to perform automatic maneuvers in a wind tunnel, helping to create better models the DelFly and its low Reynolds aerodynamics.
+For example, studies on the design and aerodynamics of the wings have enhanced the efficiency of flight and the amount of lift generated.
+This allows carrying a larger payload, such as more onboard sensors and processing.
+In turn, such onboard processing can be used to perform automatic maneuvers in a wind tunnel, helping to create better models of DelFly and its low Reynolds number aerodynamics.

 Applications

-Flapping wing MAVs have a natural appearance and are inherently safe by means of their low weight and low speeds of the wings.
-This makes them particularly suitable for indoor flight, also in the presence of humans.
-Further, flapping wing MAVs can be used as (augmented reality) toys, but other possible applications include inspection of indoor industrial structures or video streaming of the crowd during indoor events.
+Flapping wing MAVs have a natural appearance and are inherently safe by means of their low mass and low speeds of the wings.
+This makes them well suited to indoor flight, and in the presence of humans.
+Further, flapping wing MAVs can be used as (augmented reality) toys, and other possible uses include inspection of indoor industrial structures or video streaming of the crowd during indoor events.
 The DelFly flies well indoors with the air conditioning turned off, and outdoors under very low wind conditions.

-The exceptional flight capabilities of the DelFly Nimble, combined with its inherent safety and natural appearance, opened up new applications within the entertainment sector.
-The startup company Flapper Drones is developing the technology further for drone shows during concerts, festivals and within theme parks.
+The superior flight abilities of the DelFly Nimble, combined with its inherent safety and natural appearance, open new applications in the entertainment field.
+The startup company Flapper Drones is developing the technology further for drone shows during concerts, festivals, and in theme parks.